GregoryJego/demo-site/README.md

 ## Features
 - Responsive design
 - Click on the logo to activate the Dark mode
-- Click on a photo to zoom in
+- Click on a product to zoom in